 GFS began in Japan in Kyoto in 1916.
 In August 2016 we held the 100th celebrations of the establishment of GFS in Japan.

 We had a special service in St Agnes' Church, which is also the Cathedral of the Anglican Diocese in Japan.
 Each of the eight GFS dioceses were represented.
-Now we are working on our 100 year history book.
+It took 10 years to finally complete the 100 year history book.

 Every three years, we have a gathering of members at our Japan GFS Council meeting, held in the diocese of our current National Chairman for our annual general meeting and election of new executive members.